Black Sesame Latte

 This creamy black sesame latte is one of my all-time favorites!
 It’s perfect served hot or cold and is super easy to make, with only 5 ingredients.
 This black sesame coffee alternative is a dairy-free, caffeine-free beverage with a touch of sweetness and a delightfully nutty aroma.

 To make this popular Asian drink, simply blend my 2-ingredient black sesame paste with the milk of your choice.
-Just like my paleo golden milk, this healthy drink is sure to be a hit at your holiday festivities and all year long!
+For summer, simply pour it over a glass of ice for a milky refreshing drink!

 Why you will love this latte